zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 There are a couple of legal phrases or expressions here.
 The first one is “mental incapacitation.”
 We’ve already talked about “dimini shed capacity.”
 “Mental incapacitation” is when you are judged not to be ab le to think clearly.
 “To be incapable of” doing something is to be unable to do  something.
 So if you are “incapacitated,” you are unable to do a certain thi ng.
 You could be “physically incapacitated” – that is, unable to move your body of your own volition, of your own will – or you could be “mentally incapacitated. ”

-If you are mentally incapacitated, it’s basically t he same as being “mentally incompetent.”
+If you are mentally incapacitated, it’s basically the same as being “mentally incompetent.”
 You are unable to do what you need to  do.
 “To have impaired (impaired) judgment” means to be unable to make goo d, logical decisions.
 If you drink a lot of alcohol, for example, you may have “ impaired judgment.”
 People

 who go to a bar on Friday night and drink a lot of alcohol, by the end of the night often have impaired judgment and tend to believe th at other people in the bar are more attractive than they really are.